Santa María (ship): Palos (1992)

-A full sized replica of Santa Maria, together with replicas of the Pinta and Nina, was built in Spain for the quincentennial celebrations of Columbus’ first voyage to the Americas.
+A replica of Santa Maria, together with replicas of the Pinta and Nina, was built in Spain for the quincentennial celebrations of Columbus' first voyage to the Americas.
 They were constructed in the fishing port of Isla Cristina, in western Huelva province, and are exhibited at the Wharf of the Caravels in Palos de la Frontera, Huelva.

 Madeira (1998)

 A functional replica was built on the Portuguese island of Madeira, between July 1997 and July 1998, by craftsmen from the fishing village of Câmara de Lobos.
 The ship is 22 m long and 7 m wide.
 In 1998 Santa María represented the Madeira Wine Expo 98 in Lisbon, where she was visited by over 97,000 people in 25 days.
 Since then thousands more have sailed and continue to sail aboard that Santa María replica which is located in Funchal.

 Puszczykowo (2008)

-A stationary full-size replica can be seen in the Arkady Fiedler Museum in Puszczykowo, Poland (near Poznań).
+A stationary replica can be seen in the Arkady Fiedler Museum in Puszczykowo, Poland (near Poznań).
 The ship was built there in 2004–2008, within the Garden of Cultures and Tolerance, by Fiedler's sons with a ship modeller, Rajmund Korcz, and two assistants.